diegomacario/Animation-Magic/README.md

 # Animation-Magic

-A tool that reveals the magic behind animations.
+A cool visualization of all the math that powers 3D character animations.

 You can run it by clicking [this](https://diegomacario.github.io/Animation-Magic) link.

+## Explanation

 ## Technical details